w3c/wcag2ict/closed-functionality.md

 In developing guidance for closed functionality, the task force has considered examples of ICT that historically have been partially or fully closed to assistive technologies:

 * self-service transaction machines or kiosks (e.g. retail self-checkout, point of sales (POS) terminals, and Automated Teller Machines (ATMs))
-* telephony devices (e.g. IP phones, feature phones, and smartphones)
+* telephony devices (e.g. intrnet phones, feature phones, and smartphones)
 * entertainment technologies (e.g. smart TV, set-top box, smart watches)
 * ebook reader
 * computer that is locked down due to a policy so that users may not adjust settings or install software